pankajtandon/vacationplanner/readme.md

 ===

 This project demonstrates how we can use
-Spring AI's implementation of OpenAI's Function Calling feature along with Retrieval Augumented Generation (RAG) so that we can not only interact with pre-trained models in a secure manner, we can also minimize the tokens of function metadata sent to the LLMs.
+Spring AI's implementation of OpenAI's Tool Calling feature along with Retrieval Augumented Generation (RAG) so that we can not only interact with pre-trained models in a secure manner, we can also minimize the tokens of function metadata sent to the LLMs.
+It also demonstrates how to interact with a standalone MCP server.

-These are sample questions that this app can answer, by combining Function Calling and RAG:
+These are sample questions that this app can answer, by combining Tool Calling (local and MCP) and RAG:
 ```
 Q1.
 I live in Pittsburgh, PA and I love golf.
 In the fall of 2024, where should I fly to, in Europe or the United States, to play,